 Unknown to the Allies, the Germans were fortifying their defenses near the Aisne River.
-The Allies discovered the fortifications when they reached the Aisne.
-They attacked and managed to cross the river, but were unable to remove the Germans from their high ground.
+The Allies discovered the fortifications only after they reached the Aisne.
+They attacked and managed to cross the river, but were unable to remove the Germans from the high ground.
 The Germans counterattacked, but that, too, was unsuccessful.
 Both sides dug trenches.

 In the city of Reims, the French were under attack by the Germans, but held their ground.